 Behavioral health providers, who have augmented their clinical practice with Oxevision, have reported:

-Reduction in bedroom self-harm incidents and in ligatures specifically
+Reduction in bedroom self-harm incidents and in use of ligatures

-12-month pre-post study (with control group) in a psychiatric acute care unit1,2
+12-month pre-post study (with control group) in acute psychiatric care1,2

 44%